microsoft/virtualnodesOnAzureContainerInstances/Docs/PodCustomizations.md

 # Pod Customizations
-This page is here to provide documentation of non-standard-K8s functionality that can be used with Virtual Node pods!
+This page is here to provide documentation of non-standard-K8s functionality that can be used with virtual node pods!

 ## Table of Contents